 Action (and responsible Agency) Description and expected outcome areas Status update August 2022 Support returned overseas offenders who are homeless (Corrections) This initiative provides accommodation and support for returning overseas offenders with high and complex needs deported or returned to New Zealand.
-Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system In place Since 1 March 2021, 31 men have received or are receiving support through the init for up to six months.
-Five have completed the Palmerston North service and move leaving the whare.
-Numbers have been a challenge for this service, and it is anticip are returning on standard commercial flights rather than dedicated charters.
-On 1 May 2022 a second Auckland service began accepting participants taking the date, 14 participants have completed the service in Auckland, and all moved into su the Auckland service are steady, and no capacity issues have been identified.
-The fi Christchurch, was established in July 2022.
-As at 1 July 2022 there are 16 beds available.
+Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system In place Since 1 March 2021, 31 men have received or are receiving support through the initiative.
+Participants can stay in each whare for up to six months.
+Five have completed the Palmerston North service and moved into sustainable accommodation on leaving the whare.
+Numbers have been a challenge for this service, and it is anticipated these will increase now that deportees are returning on standard commercial flights rather than dedicated charters.
+On 1 May 2022 a second Auckland service began accepting participants taking the number of beds in Auckland to eight.
+To date, 14 participants have completed the service in Auckland, and all moved into sustainable accommodation.
+Participants in the Auckland service are steady, and no capacity issues have been identified.
+The final service, a four-bed service in Christchurch, was established in July 2022.
+As at 1 July 2022 there are 16 beds available nationally.